Lazarat: Crime

 In June 2014, Albanian police launched a major operation against the village, involving over 800 officers.
 Heavily armed locals shot RPGs and fired mortar rounds at the officers, who returned fire.
 Police took control of most of the village, with Interior Minister Saimir Tahiri saying the operation would continue until "every square centimetre in Lazarat is under state control".
 Smoke rose from the village as locals reportedly burned cannabis plants.

 On 24 June 2015, a member of the Albanian counter-terrorist force RENEA was shot and killed in the town, and two other soldiers wounded.
 A car containing gunmen had been stopped at a checkpoint, with attackers then opening fire on the soldiers from a nearby house.
 Ibrahim Basha was a RENEA officer who had previously served with NATO in Afghanistan.
 The United States Ambassador to Albania, Donald Lu, expressed condolences at the soldier's funeral, calling the incident a "national tragedy".
 Additional police and RENEA officers were sent to reinforce the town and locate the attackers.

 Population

 Lazarat is inhabited by Muslim Albanians, many of whom have traditionally been Bektashi.
+The villagers speak with the Tosk dialect of the Albanian language.